 GP Letter of Introduction

-Once a month, for ten consecutive months, your patient will be part of a group session where GPs will deliver an informal lecture on a particular health issue based on current evidence and RACGP recommendations.
-By the end of the program all participants will have a far better understanding of the health advice and assistance they can receive from their GP.
+Then, once a month, for 10 consecutive months, over the coming year, your patient will be part of a group session where a GP will deliver a lecture on a health issue, based on current evidence-based guidelines and RACGP recommendations.

-- A Full Blood Examination(FBE) including LFT’s, U and E and Cr
+- A Full Blood Examination, (FBE), Liver and Kidney Function tests (LFT’s, U and E and Cr) ,

 - Fasting blood Glucose (FBG)